sundarnagarajan/rdp-xl200c-linux/docs/distributions.md

 Overall, the goal of this repository is around:
 - Exploring what works and doesn't work in Linuc on a specific type of hardware (usually but not necessarily based on Intel Cherry Trail)
 - Finding fixes to make everything work in Linux (usually kernel drivers, firmware and maybe some user-space tools / commands)
-- Incorporating all solutions into a **live-bootable ISO), so that **everything just works** in the live session.
+- Incorporating all solutions into a **live-bootable ISO, so that **everything just works** in the live session.
 I cannot over-emphasize how important this goal is.
 - Support installing from the live-bootable ISO, and have everything **just work** on the installed version also.

 Given the most important goals above, it seems reasonable to focus on Ubuntu for now.
 Once everything works (in the live-bootabls ISO), advanced users could possibly explore and retrofit the changes / fixes in their chosen distribution themselves.